Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-Everton Park suburb's income level is above average nationally.
-According to AreaSearch's aggregation of ATO data for financial year 2023, Everton Park's median income among taxpayers was $64,735 and the average income stood at $77,833.
-These figures compare to Greater Brisbane's median income of $58,236 and average income of $72,799 respectively.
-Based on Wage Price Index growth of 9.91% since financial year 2023, estimated incomes as of September 2025 would be approximately $71,150 (median) and $85,546 (average).
-Census data shows individual earnings in Everton Park are at the 82nd percentile nationally ($1,044 weekly).
-Income distribution indicates that 34.8% of individuals earn between $1,500 and $2,999 per week (3,892 individuals), similar to the regional figure of 33.3%.
-High housing costs consume 16.1% of income, but strong earnings place disposable income at the 66th percentile nationally.
-The suburb's SEIFA income ranking places it in the 7th decile.
+Everton Park suburb's income level is above average nationally according to ATO data aggregated by AreaSearch for financial year 2023.
+The median income among taxpayers in Everton Park is $64,735 and the average income stands at $77,833.
+These figures compare to Greater Brisbane's median of $58,236 and average of $72,799 respectively.
+Based on Wage Price Index growth since financial year 2023, current estimates for Everton Park would be approximately $71,150 (median) and $85,546 (average) as of September 2025.
+Census data shows individual earnings in Everton Park stand at the 82nd percentile nationally ($1,044 weekly).
+Distribution data reveals that 34.8% of individuals in Everton Park earn between $1,500 and $2,999 (3,894 individuals), similar to the regional figure of 33.3%.
+High housing costs consume 16.1% of income in Everton Park, but strong earnings place disposable income at the 66th percentile nationally.
+The area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income